You are currently viewing Corner to Corner (C2C) laptop sleeve- free crochet pattern

 Corner to Corner (c2c) is created on the diagonal.
 You will begin with the bottom right corner of your project, and end at the top left corner. c2c is a very popular stitch to use for blankets, graphghans, scarves, handbags, etc and has a great texture when complete.
 Once you master the basics, the possibilities are endless!
 There are only 3 stitches used, and a few techniques for color changes can be used, which I will outline below.

-The c2c Laptop Sleeve is one of 2 Straight Hooked patterns being featured in the Scraptastic Blog Hop.
-You can snag a copy of the PDF for just $1.00 today, October 15, 2023 with the discount code you will find in the main blog hop page.
+The c2c Laptop Sleeve is one of 2 Straight Hooked patterns being featured in the Colorwork Fun Blog Hop.
+On 7/15/24, you can grab a free copy of this pattern when you use the code you will find in the main blog post:

 If you have never tried the c2c technique, you are in for a treat!
 This technique is so easy to master and once you do, the possibilities are endless!
 You can make anything from graphghans to bookmarks and everything in between!